gkazunii/eemix/README.md

 #### 💡What are the advantages compared to gradient-based methods?

 Gradient-based methods require careful tuning of learning rates.
 Our E²M algorithm achieves similar or better optimization performance without learning rate tuning.
-Empirically, we demonstrate that the closed-form updates of our method match or exceed the efficiency and stability of well-tuned gradient-based approaches.

 #### 💡What is the computational complexity per iteration?